sjsyrek/Exposify/README.md

 - Generate warning rosters and final gradebooks for submission to higher powers
 - Create easy-to-read, pre-formatted paper templates for students to write into directly, making file organization much easier and more consistent (goodbye MLA format)
 - Calculate word counts for a given assignment for all or individual students
-- Compare a rough and final draft and display the differences between them
 - Built-in grade validation, so your gradebook is always in the correct format